thalesbruno/fastapi-boilerplate/README.md

-# FastAPI + React.js + PostgreSQL
+# FastAPI boilerplate code (with PostgreSQL)
-A boilerplate application code using FastAPI, ReactJS and PostgreSQL
+A boilerplate RESTFul application code using FastAPI and PostgreSQL

 ## Structure
 The backend is a RESTful API application built in FastAPI and a PostgreSQL database.
-The frontend will be a React.js web application.

 ## Usage